 World Cancer Day is coordinated annually by the Union for International Cancer Control.
 The week promotes the research for curing as well as preventing the disease, upgrading the provided services to the patients, the sensitisation of the common opinion and the mobilisation of the global community against cancer.
 To support Cancer Talk Week on your site, you could do the following: Hold a…

-In September 2015, the Scheme’s campaign focused on the increasingly important issue of occupational cancers and examined what the industry was doing to safeguard employees within the industry.
+In September 2015, the Scheme’s learning toolkit focused on the increasingly important issue of occupational cancers and examined what the industry was doing to safeguard employees within the industry.
 It was found that between 220 and 250 workers die each year as a result of an immediate injury, compared to the 15,000 – 18,000 who die from cancer.
-Despite this, the…
+Despite this,…

 Our aim was to reduce the volume of harmful wood dust polluting the atmosphere in the area where our carpenters are working to a level as low as ‘reasonably practical’.
 Wood dust has a Workplace Exposure Limit (WEL) of 5mg/m3 and can cause asthma, nasal cancer, emphysema, etc., when inhaled in large quantities for prolonged periods.
 To reduce the risk,…

-Active measures should be taken to minimise dust and fumes on and around site.
 Dust can be a cause of complaint for the community and poses environmental and occupational health hazards for the workforce.
 When installing monitoring points on site, fixings had to be drilled into concrete, stone, masonry or similar substrates, which caused large amounts of dust.
-Some of this dust would be…
+Some of this dust would be Respirable Crystalline Silica (RCS) which can damage the gas exchange part of the lungs…

 To ensure that the Asbestos removal contract could operate safely, ‘Breathe Easy’ kit training was organised on site, for all nine operatives.
 As asbestos removal is a high risk activity it was essential that all staff were fully up to speed with the risks and how to safely deal with asbestos related work, before going to work in the enclosures.
 This…